jat255/fit_file_uploader/README.md

 [13:27:21] INFO     Activity timestamp is "2024-05-13T16:57:41"                              garmin.py:85
 ....
 [13:27:22] INFO     Saving modified data to "/tmp/tmpd04eg3b8"                               garmin.py:107
-           INFO     Uploading modifed file to Garmin Connect                                 garmin.py:175 DEBUG    Using stored Garmin credentials from ".garth" directory                  garmin.py:119 [13:27:23] INFO     ✅ Successfully uploaded "fit_file_5.fit"                                garmin.py:139 DEBUG    Adding "fit_file_5.fit" to "uploaded_files"                              garmin.py:177
+           INFO     Uploading modified file to Garmin Connect                                 garmin.py:175 DEBUG    Using stored Garmin credentials from ".garth" directory                  garmin.py:119 [13:27:23] INFO     ✅ Successfully uploaded "fit_file_5.fit"                                garmin.py:139 DEBUG    Adding "fit_file_5.fit" to "uploaded_files"                              garmin.py:177
 ```

-The upload all function can altnernatively be automated using the  `--daemonise` option, which will start
+The upload all function can alternatively be automated using the  `--daemonise` option, which will start
 watching the filesystem in the specified firectory for any new FIT files, compare them to a list of files
 already seen (stored in `.uploaded_files.json`), edit them, and upload each to Garmin Connect automatically.
-To use the daemonise function your Garmin Credntials must either be available in your environment variables
+To use the daemonise function your Garmin Credentials must either be available in your environment variables
 or stored locally.
 When first running the tool you will be prompted to store these for the daemonise option.
-To stop the daemon simply hit ctrl-c to interupt the process.
+To stop the daemon simply hit ctrl-c to interrupt the process.
 ```
 [08:50:45] INFO     Monitoring directory: C:\User\TPVUser\TPVirtual\1234567812345678         garmin.py:262
 ...
-^C[08:50:50] INFO     Recieved keyboard interupt, shutting down monitor                      garmin.py:267
+^C[08:50:50] INFO     Received keyboard interrupt, shutting down monitor                      garmin.py:267
 ```

-If you TrainingPeaks Virtual user data folder already contains FIT files which you have previously uploaded
+If your TrainingPeaks Virtual user data folder already contains FIT files which you have previously uploaded
 to Garmin Connect using a different method then you can pre-initialise the list of uploaded files to avoid
 any possibility of uploading duplicates.
 Use the `--preinitialise` option to process a directory (defaults to
 the configured TrainingPeaks Virtual user data directory) and add all files to the list of previous uploaded